python/cpython/Doc/library/sqlite3.rst

    >>> row.b   # Attribute access.
    2

-As an optimisation, decorate :func:`!_make_cls` with :func:`!functools.lru_cache` to avoid creating multiple named tuples with identical column spec.
-See :func:`functools.lru_cache` for more details.

 With some adjustments, the above recipe can be adapted to use a :class:`~dataclasses.dataclass`, or any other custom class, instead of a :class:`~collections.namedtuple`.

+As an exercise left for the reader, the above example can be optimised by extracting to a new function the code that create the ``fields`` variable.
+Then decorate that new function with :func:`functools.lru_cache` to avoid creating multiple classes ``cls`` from identical column specs.

 .. _sqlite3-explanation: